Updated Mar 14, 2026§ For Vehicles★ Our score: 7/10

 Water Resistance and Durability

-We also tested cold weather performance.
-The tracker is rated down to -22 F (-30 C).
-At 30 F, it performed normally.
-At 0 F, cellular connectivity became intermittent and battery drain accelerated noticeably.
-Once warmed back to room temperature, full functionality returned.
+In extreme cold near 0 F, cellular connectivity can become intermittent and battery drain accelerates.
 If you live in a region with harsh winters, expect reduced battery life below 10 F.

 Best Use Cases for the Family1st Tracker